pharriso/workshops/exercises/ansible_rhel/1.9-blocks/README.md

 ## Step 1: Let's add a block

 Blocks allow us to logically group our tasks.
 We will also use blocks to perform error handling later in this exercise.
-Let's update our `apache-simple` role.
+Let's update our `apache_vhost` role.

 ```bash
 cd ~/ansible-files/